bushraqurban/LearnStream/README.md

 *The recommendation page showing course suggestions based on the user input.*

-## Objective 🎯
+## Objective

-The **LearnStream** app is designed to help users find Coursera courses tailored to their interests and learning goals.
+The **LearnStream** website is designed to help users find Coursera courses tailored to their interests and learning goals.
 Key features include:

-- 🏫 **Personalized Course Recommendations**: Based on user input, the app provides course suggestions that match the entered course name.
+- **Personalized Course Recommendations**: Based on user input, the website provides course suggestions that match the entered course name.
-- 🖥️ **User-Friendly Interface**: The app offers a simple and intuitive interface that allows users to easily explore courses and get relevant suggestions.
+- **User-Friendly Interface**: The website offers a simple and intuitive interface that allows users to easily explore courses and get relevant suggestions.
-- 🔄 **Responsive**: The app’s layout and components automatically adjust to the user’s device screen size.
+- **Responsive**: The website’s layout and components automatically adjust to the user’s device screen size.

-## Setup and Installation 🚀
+## Setup and Installation

 Follow these steps to get your local environment up and running: